EivindArvesen/react-workshop/exercise-5/README.md

 `create-react-app` does not include Redux by default so we'll need to install it.

-:pencil2: Stop the web server running the todo app and install `redux`, `react-redux`:
+:pencil2: Stop the web server running the todo app and install `redux` and `react-redux`:

 ```bash
 $ npm install redux react-redux